 - Replacing a round doorknob with lever-handled unit will let all users open the doors easily.

-The Accessible Home Improvement of America has the following general suggestion for improving your kitchen:
+Consider the following suggestions for improving your kitchen:

 - Maneuvering space at doors: If in-swinging door obstructs a bathroom or kitchen fixture, use offset hinges, swing door out, hinge door on opposite jamb or widen doorway